Programmer-Kape/everbloom/README.md

 **Programming Language:** C#

-Please do note that the project requires Unity 2019.4.40f1.
+Please do note that the project requires **Unity 2019.4.40f1**.
 You can download it using the following:

 - Directly to Unity Hub
 > Put this in your browser's address bar ***unityhub://2019.4.40f1/ffc62b691db5***